 - How often do you decide to get or keep things you don't have space or use for?

-- How would it make you feel if you had to discard some of your things?
+- How would it make you feel if you had to get rid of some things?

 - Does the clutter in your home keep you from using rooms for their intended purpose?